TheNAPPLab/MultiDroneMultiActorFilming/README_LOCAL.md

 		- Install the julia packages : julia -e 'using Pkg; Pkg.activate("."); Pkg.instantiate();'

 If you want to use Blender, install the blender in the same project folder.Also, create a symbolic link for the blender path
-    - create a directory /blender : mkdir -p blender
+    - create a directory /blender : mkdir -p blender (might be already there from the previous version)
     - go the env folder: cd blender
     - download and install the specific version:
         - wget https://mirror.clarkson.edu/blender/release/Blender4.2/blender-4.2.1-linux-x64.tar.xz